byrdstephenr/PingGame/README.md

 # PingGame
-The old school ping game
+The old school pong game

-Spent time using Classes and TKinter to create the old school Ping game
+Spent time using Classes and TKinter to create the old school Pong game